Virgin Active Redefines Wellness In Qatar With Debut Of Region's First 'Social Wellness Club'

 The 4,800 square metre club features expansive gym floors, group class studios, a state-of-the-art 20 metre pool, calming recovery zones, inspiring co-working spaces and boardrooms, and fresh, feel-good food at its Ü Health Café.
 It also offers premium spa facilities, including a spa pool, sauna, steam rooms and cold plunge experiences designed to support contrast therapy, alongside in-club salon services.
 Reflecting Qatar's culture of privacy, comfort and hospitality, the club is thoughtfully designed with dedicated male and female areas and gym floors, ensuring an inclusive and culturally considered wellness experience.

-It boasts a 12-strong, multilingual team of expert trainers specialising in body transformation, boxing, nutrition, athletic performance, pre- and post-natal exercise, swimming, Pilates as well as mobility and posture correction.
-The launch also highlights Qatar's standing within the Gulf as a fast-evolving wellness hub where demand is rising for bespoke, experience-led offerings.
-Virgin Active's investment signals confidence in the region's wellness economy and reflects a broader shift toward holistic blade-->
+It boasts a 12-strong, multilingual team of expert trainers specialising in body transformation, boxing, nutrition, athletic performance, pre- and post-natal exercise, swimming, Pilates as well as mobility and posture correction launch also highlights Qatar's standing within the Gulf as a fast-evolving wellness hub where demand is rising for bespoke, experience-led offerings.
+Virgin Active's investment signals confidence in the region's wellness economy and reflects a broader shift toward holistic health.

 During the launch event, a panel discussion exploring the future of wellness and lifestyle in the region was held.
 Speaking at the panel were Dean Kowarski, Virgin Active Global CEO; Mariam Farid, Qatari athlete and professional hurdler; Chad le Clos, South African competitive swimmer and Olympic, World, and Commonwealth Games champion; and Bassam Al Mannai, Assistant Secretary-General, Center for Future Foresight and National Visions at the National Planning Council.